digitalascetic/iron-router-i18n/README.md

 #### setLangCode(lang)

 Action to be taken when switching programmatically the language code in the URL (see "Methods" below).
-Default behaviour is to change the url according to the default lang code "prefix" strategy and set the language accordingly through ``options.i18n.setLanguage`` method.
+Default behaviour is to change the url according to the default lang code "prefix" strategy.
+E.g. if calling `Router.setLanguage('it')` while at path '/en/about' of the above example conf it will automatically switch the location to `/it/chi-siamo`.

 #### getDefaultLanguage()